php-actions/composer/README.md

 + `progress` - Whether to output download progress - yes / no (default no)
 + `quiet` - Whether to suppress all messages - yes / no (default no)
 + `args` - Optional arguments to pass - no constraints (default _empty_)

+There are also SSH input available: `ssh_key`, `ssh_key_pub` and `ssh_domain` that are used for depending on private repositories.
+See below for more information on usage.

 Example of a yaml config that wants to see suggestions and does not want to install dev packages, and passes the `--profile` and `--ignore-platform-reqs` arguments: